 Pre-Trial Intervention (PTI) in South Carolina

-By Chris Beddow and John Landreth, Criminal Defense Lawyers in Rock Hill SC
+By Chris Beddow, Criminal Defense Lawyer in Rock Hill SC

 If you face allegations of criminal charges in South Carolina, felony or misdemeanor, it’s normal to be concerned about what will happen, or uncertain about what you should do next.
 It is in your best interest to seek the advice of an experienced criminal defense attorney and begin your defense strategy without delay.
 It’s also reasonable to ask questions like, “Should I plead guilty?” or “Is Pre-Trial Intervention in South Carolina an option?”

 PTI Pre-Trial Intervention is a costly, time-consuming process.
 If allowed to enroll, you must strictly adhere to every guideline in order to avoid dismissal from the program.
 Before even considering any diversionary program in South Carolina criminal court, the first thing to determine is this: Can the State make its case?
 Our defense lawyers Rock Hill SC are prepared to take every case to trial, requiring the State to prove criminal charges Beyond a Reasonable Doubt.

 As a last resort, we encourage some clients to enter and complete the Pre-Trial Intervention Program (PTI) when they are first-time offenders charged with a non-violent criminal offense.
 We only recommend PTI when the prosecution has a strong case against the client and it appears likely the client will be convicted of the underlying allegations of criminal charges.
 It is extremely important to carefully consider the factual scenario behind the charges, the prior criminal record, and the South Carolina criminal laws before entering into the PTI program.